ai-multiply/bursty_dynamics/Readme.md

 credit:
 This package implements the alternate burst parameter described in the paper ‘Measuring Burstiness for Finite Event Sequences’ by Kim, Eun-Kyeong, and Hang-Hyun Jo, and memeory coefficient described in .
-‘Burstiness and Memory in Complex Systems’ by Goh, K.-I., and A.-L. Barabási. other papers of influence: visual biobank?
+‘Burstiness and Memory in Complex Systems’ by Goh, K.-I., and A.-L. Barabási.

+other papers of influence:

+visuals?

 ## Features

-Burst Parameter Calculation: Calculate burst parameters to quantify the intensity and frequency of bursts within longitudinal data.
+- Burst Parameter Calculation: Calculate burst parameters to quantify the intensity and frequency of bursts within longitudinal data.
-Memory Coefficient Computation: Compute memory coefficients to assess the persistence of burst patterns over time.
+- Memory Coefficient Computation: Compute memory coefficients to assess the persistence of burst patterns over time.
-Train Detection: Identify clusters of events occurring in close temporal proximity.
+- Train Detection: Identify clusters of events occurring in close temporal proximity.

 ## Installation